Voyage through History: The Dodecanese Islands of Greece

 (B) breakfast, (L) lunch, (D) dinner

-Day 1: Depart the USA for Athens, Greece.
+Day 1: Depart the USA for Istanbul Turkey.

-Day 5: Our early morning crossing through the azure sea, takes us to scenic Kalymnos, known as the sponge fisher’s island.
-Shadowed by stunningly-beautiful and dramatic massifs, the lively town of Pothia is the capital and port of the island.
-Begin in the Archaeological Museum, where there are displays of objects from the prehistoric to the Byzantine era; the Folklore Museum highlights life within a traditional house; and the Nautical Museum presenting the history and traditional methods of sponge-fishing. several eras of history will be seen as we move into the countryside of the island.
+Day 6: Our early morning crossing takes us to scenic Kalymnos, known as the sponge fisher’s island.
+Shadowed by stunningly-beautiful, dramatic massifs, the lively town of Pothia is the capital and port of the island.
+Begin in the Archaeological Museum where there are displays of objects from the prehistoric to the Byzantine era; the Folklore Museum that highlights life within a traditional house; and the Nautical Museum presenting the history and traditional methods of sponge-fishing.
+Several eras of history will be revealed as we move into the countryside of the island.
 The many caves dotting Kalymnos’ mountains were inhabited during the Neolithic period.
 The Temple of Delios Apollo was an ionic-style temple entirely constructed of marble.
-Its columns are preserved, but are now part of the church of Panagia Haritomeni at Chora, the old capital.
+Its columns are preserved, but are now part of the church of Panagia Haritomeni at Chorá, the old capital.
 In 1310 the island came under the control of the Knights of Rhodes, and during this time the Castle of Chrisocheria was constructed and became the medieval capital of Kalymnos.
-This evening’s dinner is free to search out one of Porthia’s tavernas.
+This evening’s dinner is free to search out one of Porthia’s seaside tavernas.
 (B/L)

-Day 6: Cruise through the beautiful islands of Leposo and Leros to Kos.
+Day 7: Cruise through the beautiful islands of Leposo and Leros to Kos.
 In antiquity Kos was renowned for its healing Temple of Asklepios, founded after the death of the famed physician Hippocrates.
-The Asklepion functioned as a hospital for about a thousand years, finally falling into disrepair.
+The Asklepion functioned as a hospital for about a thousand years, before finally falling into disrepair.
 The Knights of St. John, who were established on Rhodes, took control of Kos in 1315 AD.
 A century later, they built the superb fortress that stands today at the entrance of Kos harbor.
 In the afternoon, we pull anchor and motor to Nisyros.
 According to Greek mythology, this island was formed during the battle between the Giants and the Gods.
-Journey along winding lanes to the Monastery of the Madonna of the Caves (Panagia Spiliani), the patroness of the island.
+Our walk takes us along winding lanes to the Monastery of the Madonna of the Caves (Panagia Spiliani), the patroness of the island.
 Built in 1600, it is linked with many traditions and has a lovely 18th century iconostasis.
-Then it’s on to the island’s highlight, the still active volcanic crater in the center.
+Then it’s on to the island’s highlight, the still active volcanic crater that formed this land mass.
 Dinner is on our own to search for a local restaurant in the old part of Nisyros town.
 Overnight onboard in Nisyros.
 (B/L)

-Day 7: Our morning cruise takes us to Tilos, which according to legend was named after the youngest son of Alia and Apollo.
+Day 8: Move on to Tilos, which according to legend was named after the youngest son of Alia and Apollo.
 It is an unspoiled Aegean island with nineteen beaches, twelve mountains, seven medieval castles, a Byzantine monastery and two hundred churches, a cave full of natural discoveries, a village that is declared a cultural monument, one hundred bird species, hundreds of wild flowers and herbs, and five hundred residents.
-We will have time to explore the island including St. Panteleimon Monastery, originally built in 1470.
-The monastery’s zenith was reached during the 18th and 19th centuries as it printed bank notes used on the island, owned vast tracts of land with animal herds and served as a key economic as well as spiritual center.
+We will have time to explore the island including St. Panteleimonas Monastery, originally built in 1470.
+The sanctuary’s zenith was reached during the 18th and 19th centuries as it printed bank notes used on the island, owned vast tracts of land with animal herds and served as a key economic as well as spiritual center.
 We pass through a walled courtyard leading to the church whose inspiring, centuries-old frescoes have been restored after the removal of the plaster covering by the Turkish occupation.
 In Megalo Chorio, view the Fortress of Misaria, a medieval building founded by the Knights of Saint John.
 Elephants lived on the island from 45,000 years ago and disappeared in the second millennia BC.
 Learn about this curiosity in the Dwarf Elephant Museum.
 Dinner will be onboard.
 (B/L/D)

-Day 9: After breakfast, pull anchor and motor to Rhodes.
+Day 10: After breakfast, pull anchor and motor to Rhodes.
 The island has always been important strategically and its position on the vital trade routes in the eastern Mediterranean has greatly influenced the course of its history.
-Protected by impregnable 14th -century walls, the medieval city is renowned for its archaeological treasures and is a UNESCO World Heritage Site.
+Protected by impregnable 14th century walls, the medieval city is renowned for its archaeological treasures and is a UNESCO World Heritage Site.
 The Knights of the Order of St. John occupied Rhodes from 1309 to 1523 and set about transforming it into a stronghold.
-This afternoon, we will walk the almost four miles of still-standing, formidable city walls.
+This afternoon, we will walk the almost four miles of still-standing, formidable city walls and see the 11 entry gates and towers incorporated within the ramparts.
 Dinner is on our own this evening to enjoy a meal in one of the town’s many exceptional restaurants.
 (B/L)

-Day 10: Our exploration today takes us to many impressive sites in the Old City.
+Day 11: Our exploration today takes us to many impressive sites in the Old City, a living museum.
 With the Palace of the Grand Masters, the Great Hospital, and the Street of the Knights, the Upper Town is inspired by the conservative and monastic character of the holy order.
 The result is one of the most beautiful urban centers of the Gothic period.
-We will walk through several other areas of the town including the Mosque of Suleiman, the Jewish Quarter, the Hospice of St. Catherine and the Archaeological Museum, containing a large collection including the tombstones of many of the Crusader Knights of St. John who once made this island their own.
-Lunch will be in a local tavern and dinner will be onboard.
+We will walk through several other parts of the town to view the Mosque of Suleiman, the Jewish Quarter, the Hospice of St. Catherine, and the Archaeological Museum, containing a large collection including the tombstones of many of the Crusader Knights of St. John who once made this island their own.
+Lunch will be in a local taverna and dinner will be onboard.
 (B/L/D)

-Day 13: Our morning flight departs for the USA.
+Day 14: Our morning flight departs for Istanbul and our flight to the USA.
 (B)

-$10,995.00 (per person, double occupancy) includes two domestic flights within Greece; nine days and nights onboard a private chartered yacht; all hotels; most meals (as listed in the itinerary); all entry fees; gratuities to drivers, guides, and yacht crew; chartered yacht and ground transportation.
+$10,995.00 (per person, double occupancy) includes two domestic flights within Turkey; nine days and nights onboard a private chartered yacht; all hotels; most meals (as listed in the itinerary); all entry fees; gratuities to drivers, guides, and yacht crew; and ground transportation.

-Cost does not include: International flights from New York to Athens; a separate donation check of $150.00 per person to a designated donation project; passport or visa fees; airport or departure taxes; alcoholic drinks, beverages or food not included on regular menus; laundry; excess baggage charges; personal tips; email, telephone and fax charges; or other items of a personal nature.
+Cost does not include: International flights from USA to Istanbul; a separate donation check of $150.00 per person to a designated donation project; passport or visa fees; airport or departure taxes; alcoholic drinks, beverages or food not included on regular menus; laundry; excess baggage charges; personal tips; necessary vaccines or tests; email, telephone and fax charges; or other items of a personal nature.